 - Free exhibitions and related programming

-- Low-cost, high-quality art classes for adults and youth
+- Innovative Studio School classes and workshops for adults and teens

 Oklahoma Contemporary Arts Center encourages artistic expression in all its forms through education, exhibitions, and performance.

 We endeavor to instill in the public a lifetime appreciation of the arts and enthusiasm for creative practice.

 Oklahoma Contemporary Arts Center, formed at the Fairgrounds in 1989 as City Arts Center by Christian Keesee and Kirkpatrick Foundation Director Marilyn Myers, is a nonprofit organization committed to providing the community with quality, accessible and affordable arts programming and education.
 Through corporate funding and private donations, Oklahoma Contemporary is able to educate Oklahomans through adult classes and workshops, art camps and classes for local youth, art exhibitions, lectures and additional educational programming.
 Oklahoma Contemporary was the recipient of the first grant ever awarded by the Kirkpatrick Family Fund and plays a key role in the development of Oklahoma City’s visual arts landscape.

 Oklahoma Contemporary strives to demonstrate leadership by modeling excellence and best practices for inclusion, diversity, equity and accessibility.
 We believe in the power of human creativity and value the opportunities for connection and learning that exist when cultures and communities come together in collaboration and understanding.